What I'm working on now

 Ever get asked, “So what are you up to now?”
 Yea me too.
 So this page answers that question.
 Inspired by Derek Sivers /now page movement.

-Last updated July 24th, 2025 from my house in Managua, Nicaragua
+Last updated August 13th, 2025 from my office in Managua, Nicaragua

 Reading